JakeJazokas/HumanCounter/README.md

 **• How realistic is it for your team to get what it needs to get done within the allotted time?
 Remember you only have a few weeks to get this project completed.**

 - We are confident that we will be able to complete the project within the allocated time we have been provided.
+We have identified the key features to focus on early to allow us time to ensure these features are working as intended by the end.
+Additional features have been identified but will only be implemented if time allows.

 **Schedule:**